ethanl2014/PyForum/README.md

 '''''

-1) Clone repository and install requirements (I recommend using virtual environment)
+1) Clone repository and install requirements

 2) Open command prompt and navigate to repository (cd here etc.) ("open" venv if using)